goldkim92/StarGAN-tensorflow/README.md

 * Scipy

 ## Usage
-So far I'm only using celebA datasets
+So far I'm only using celebA datasets <br>
 First, download dataset with:
 ```
 $ python download.py